Advertiser Disclosure

 What is the AARP discount on British Airways tickets?

-If you hold an AARP membership, and book through the AARP British Airways discount page, you’ll receive a $65 discount on all round-trip economy tickets, and a $200 discount on all round-trip business class tickets on British Airways-operated flights, including BA codeshare flights operated by American Airlines and Iberia Airlines.
+Unfortunately, AARP has discontinued the British Airways discount.
+Previously, members received a $65 discount on all round-trip economy tickets and a $200 discount on all round-trip business class tickets on British Airways-operated flights, including BA codeshare flights operated by American Airlines and Iberia Airlines.

 Jarrod West's image